How are the donor children really doing?

 Donor children are no different than other children

-"Donor conceived children don't really differ from other children.
-It was thought in the early days of donor insemination that these children might have psychological problems because perhaps their parents, in particular, their fathers, would feel more distant from them and this might cause difficulties for the children.
+"Donor-conceived children don't really differ from other children.
+It was thought in the early days of donor insemination that these children might have psychological problems because perhaps their parents the non-genetic parent, would feel more distant from them and this might cause difficulties for the children.
 But actually research, that has now been going on for three decades, has shown that the donor-conceived children are very well adjusted and that they are no different from children in other families."

 Donor children who know about the conception have better relationships